symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``true`` when the debug mode is enabled, ``false`` otherwise.

-If ``true``, Symfony adds a ``X-Robots-Tag: noindex`` HTTP tag to all responses (unless your own app adds that header, in which case it's not modified).
+If ``true``, Symfony adds a ``X-Robots-Tag: noindex`` HTTP tag to all responses (unless your own app adds that header, in which case it is not modified).
 This `X-Robots-Tag HTTP header`_ tells search engines to not index your web site.
 This option is a protection measure in case you accidentally publish your site in debug mode.